 Since the whole Yana and Indigirka river basins are located in continuous permafrost, groundwater can be found in a seasonally developed active layer, underneath permafrost (supra-permafrost water) and in taliks (Shepelev, 2011).
 Depending on texture, infiltration and other soil properties, the active layer stores and transmits water to rivers in summer and early autumn.
-Water in the active layer could sustain recession river flow in autumn only before the freezing front reaches the permafrost table.
-Taliks with thicknesses of several meters typically exist under small and middle-sized rivers even if the rivers may freeze in winter (Mikhailov, 2013).
+Water in the active layer could sustain recession river flow in autumn only until the freezing front reaches the permafrost table.
+Taliks with thicknesses of several meters typically exist under small and middle-sized rivers even if the rivers freeze in winter (Mikhailov, 2013).
 Through-taliks are typically found along the river channels with water depth exceeding 3-5 m.
 Rivers in continuous permafrost often lose water to channel taliks during summer and gain in winter (Arzhakova, 2001).
-Through-taliks are also associated with fractured deposits with depth exceeding the permafrost thickness (Glotov, 2015).
-Rivers with lengths >800 km and basin area >75 000 km2 typically do not freeze up and flow over the winter.
+Through-taliks are also associated with fractured deposits, with depth exceeding the permafrost thickness (Glotov et al., 2011).
+Rivers with lengths >800 km and basin area >75 000 km2 typically do not freeze up and continue to flow over the winter.
 Year-round groundwater springs and winter flow of large rivers suggest suprapermafrost water contribution.

 Aufeis and glaciers

 Aufeis (naleds), which form at mountain foothills, as well as in sub-mountain and intermountain depressions, are another distinguishing feature of the region.
-According to Simakov and Shilnikovskaya (1958) the research area had 1,281 aufeis covering an area of about 2,082 km2.
+According to Simakov and Shilnikovskaya (1958), the research area had 1 281 aufeis covering an area of about 2 082 km2.
+In winter, the aufeis reduce both river and underground flow, and in the warm season, melted aufeis waters form an additional source of river runoff.
+Most flow from melting aufeis is observed in May-June.
+In most cases, the share of the aufeis component does not exceed 3-7% of annual river runoff (Reedyk et al., 1995; Sokolov, 1975), but in May its proportion may exceed 50% of the total runoff (Sokolov, 1975).

 Few glaciers are found in the research area (GLIMS and NSIDC, 2005, updated 2017).
 The total area of glaciers is about 2.2 km2 at the Yana river and 436 km2 (0.14% of the area) of the Indigirka river basin.
-At some studied basins, glaciers reach up to 0.38% of the basin area (3488, Indigirka river – Yurty).
-The glacier runoff may exceed 3.8% of the overall annual runoff and reach 6.1% of runoff in July and August, as, for example, at the basin of the Agayakan river (the Indigirka basin), where glaciers cover over 1.35% of the catchment (USSR surface waters…, 1972).
+At some studied basins, glaciers reach up to 0.38% of the basin area (ID 3488, Indigirka river – Yurty).
+The glacier runoff may exceed 3.8% of the overall annual streamflow and reach 6.1% of streamflow in July and August, as, for example, at the basin of the Agayakan river (the Indigirka basin), where glaciers cover over 1.35% of the catchment.
 On the slopes of the Suntar-Khayata and Cherskiy Ranges, perennial snow fields and rock glaciers are widespread (Lytkin, Galanin, 2016).
-They, along with the ice of the active layer and summer atmosphere precipitation, may represent a significant source of the local rivers, however in this respect they are poorly studied (Zhizhin et al., 2012; Lytkin, Galanin, 2016).
+They, along with the ice of the active layer and summer atmosphere precipitation, may represent a significant source of flow in the local rivers, however in this respect they are poorly studied (Zhizhin et al., 2012; Lytkin, Galanin, 2016).

 Data and methodology